-The reason why I like this video is that it shows you the very basic structure of anime head and face—nothing fancy, no coloring, nothing, just drawing from the beginning to the end.
+I like this video because it shows you the very basic structure of an anime head and face—nothing fancy, no coloring, nothing, just drawing from the beginning to the end.

-There will also be a quick upper-body drawing as well, just to showcase the proportions of the head and face.
-Also, what is good about this is that it shows how to start the sketching process.
+There will also be a quick upper-body drawing as well, to showcase the proportions of the head and face.
+Also, this is good because it shows how to start the sketching process.

-This video has a pretty nice take on the different angles of head and face, with a written explanation on what you should draw next and how it’s easy to follow along with the video while you practice drawing anime and manga head.
+This video has a pretty nice take on the different angles of head and face, with a written explanation of what you should draw next and how it’s easy to follow along with the video while you practice drawing anime and manga heads.

-The artist also shows you how to draw anime and manga head from the side.
-So you will not only learn how to draw it from the front view but also from the side and from different angles.
+The artist also shows you how to draw anime and manga heads from the side.
+So you will learn not only how to draw it from the front view but also from the side and from different angles.

 The video is nicely paced and is slow enough to see how the hand moves along with the drawing.

-This is an interesting video as it shows how a pro draws anime and manga face and head, compared to an amateur.
+This is an interesting video as it shows how a professional manga artist draws anime and manga face and head, compared to an amateur.

 While the video is in Japanese, don’t let that bother you (you can turn on the captions to get more value from the video).
-Follow the lines, the hand movement, and see how the face and head structured.
+Follow the lines and the hand movement, and see how the face and head are structured.
 I also like the fact that the pro draws hair.

-The video is especially nice because it shows you how the drawing from an amateur compares with the drawing from a pro.
+The video is especially nice because it shows you how a drawing from an amateur compares with a drawing from a pro.

 While the video itself might not be super high-quality (mobile phone alarms, etc.), I think the video itself is pretty good.
 The basics are nicely presented, and in the video, you can see how the head shape is created in a few strokes.